 Having mastered the intricacies of making a book, the author-publisher’s attention then turns to reaching readers, book marketing, and promotion.

-Selling the Book: Publishing Questions
+Supplying the Book: Questions

 Book marketing and promotion are often confused, or spoken of together, but they are not the same thing.
 Marketing centers on what the book publishing business calls “discoverability”, ensuring that you and your books can be found by the right readers.
-It includes your author platform, your book covers and descriptions and reviews, your email list and digital funnels, and encompasses your promise to the reader.
+Marketing includes your author platform, your book covers and descriptions and reviews, your email list and digital funnels, and encompasses your promise to the reader.
 It’s your marketing that allows readers to know what to expect from you and your books and it’s an ongoing, ever-growing process.

 - Who is my ideal reader?